Bubba Carpenter

+Charles Sydney "Bubba" Carpenter (born July 23, 1968) is an American former professional baseball outfielder and designated hitter.
+He played in Major League Baseball (MLB) for the Colorado Rockies, and in the KBO League for the Hyundai Unicorns in the 2000 season.

+Career

-Charles Sydney "Bubba" Carpenter (born July 23, 1968) is an American former Major League Baseball player.
-He was an outfielder and designated hitter for the Colorado Rockies in the 2000 season.
-He attended college at the University of Arkansas and is 6 foot 1 and 185 pounds.
-Bubba was signed as an Amateur Free Agent by the New York Yankees in 1991.
-He made his Major League debut on May 13, 2000 and played his final game on June 6, 2000.
+Carpenter attended college at the University of Arkansas and is 6 foot 1 and 185 pounds.
+Carpenter was signed as a free agent by the New York Yankees in 1991, and made his Major League debut on May 13, 2000, and played his final game on June 6, 2000.
 In 15 career games, he was 6 for 27, a .222 average.
 3 of his 6 career hits were home runs.
 In his career, he was also a member of the New York Yankees organization.